iliakan/javascript-book/en/01-basics/03-functions-declarations-and-expressions.md

 <li>A function is temporary and used only in nearest code.
 Same logic as with variables.</li>
 <li>A function is used everywhere in the code.
 So from the one hand, there is no danger to forget what it does, and from the other hand, you have less writing.

-The real-world examples are '$', '$$', '$A', '$F' etc. Javascript libraries use these names to make frequent calls shorter.</li>
+The real-world examples are '$', '$$', '$A', '$F' etc. JavaScript libraries use these names to make frequent calls shorter.</li>
 </ul>

 In other cases, the name of a function should be a verb or multiple words starting with a verb.